 Q. What exactly do you do?

-It's actually quite simple...
 I build sales teams.
-That means I do what you, the CEO have probably been doing as far as sales goes, or what you would pay a VP sales to do.
-The difference is that I have built many teams, in a wide variety of industries, from bootstrapped start-ups to companies already earning over $50 Million a year.
+This means I do what you the CEO have probably been doing as far as sales goes, or what you would pay a VP sales to do.
+The difference is that I have built many teams, over 140 so far, in a wide variety of industries, from bootstrapped start-ups to companies already earning over $50 Million a year.
 What they all wanted was an expert who would reliably build a team and run it so they could focus on developing products and operating their businesses.
-You are unlikely to find any one person with my depth of experience because of the nature of my practice.
+You are unlikely to find any one person with my depth of experience because of the nature of my practice building sales teams every day.

 Because this business is me.
-I have staff but I am not "corporate."
-I am personally involved in the projects.
-You get me personally not some junior manager or a guy overseas working for a dollar a day.
-I built the site myself.
+I have staff but I am not corporate.
+I personally build each project.
+You get me not some junior manager or a guy overseas working for a dollar a day.
+I built this site myself.
+I wrote the text.
 It says exactly what I want it to say and just like I would say it to you personally.
 I could have spent some money and got a fancy web designer and a corporate logo.
 I like it this way where I can add content or change things in a few minutes.

 Q. What do you charge for your services?